tvatter/dot-files/README.md

 ### Additional

-- Install the lastpass chrome extension and log into it
+- Install the bitwarden brave extension and log into it
 - Complete dropbox install

 ```